 NASC is for everyone!
 Its a ski camp with a twist.
 The only requirement is that you love to ski!
 All ages and levels can come to NASC.
 We use gates and our wave track to help facilitate fun and skill development for all skiers.

-Our camps provide ski warm up followed by stance, skills work and free skiing mixed with gate drills and courses.
+Our Mt.
+Hood ski camp programs provide ski warm up followed by stance, skills work and free skiing mixed with gate drills and courses.
 This proven format allows the racers to simultaneously work on fundamental skill development, modern racing tactics and strategies on each run.
 Each evening ski groups meet with their coaches for a video movement analysis.
 This process provides NASC athletes with a model and a solid understanding of what to practice during the next morning’s warm-up time.

-Each day of training, NASC campers participate in several aspects of ski training.
+During each day of training in our Copper Mountain ski camp programs, NASC campers participate in several aspects of ski training.
 Our gate progressions (of graduating difficulty) and athlete-centered methodology allow the NASC athletes to develop skills and confidence while having fun and running lots of gates.

 NASC understands that being a ski racer and having the skills and knowledge to coach are two different paths.
 We hire only the best and our philosophy is safety, fun and learning…in that order.

 FOUR MAJOR COMPONENTS THAT SEPARATE NASC FROM THE OTHER CAMPS